theLadEli/my-full-stack-journey/SQL/ReadMe.md

 | Binary Data            | BLOB          |              | Binary Large Object for storing binary data.              | `image BLOB`                      |
 | Enumerated Values      | ENUM          | Values       | Defines a set of allowed values for a column.             | `status ENUM('active', 'inactive')` |

+## Constraints
+Conditions defined to ensure the data going into a field is a certain type.
+Like a condition.

+**Examples:**
+- NOT NULL: has to be valid data.
+- DEFAULT: sets a default value.
+- UNIQUE: it can not be a repeated number.
+- PRIMARY KEY: An identifier for the row that is both unique as well as not null.

 ### Creating a Table
 In order to create a table you use `CREATE TABLE`, followed by the table name and for the columns, you wrap them in parenthesis.